codahale/lockstitch/design.md

   return state
 ```

-Unlike a standard hash function, `Mix` operations (as with all other operations) are not
+Unlike inputs to a standard hash function, `Mix` operations (as with all other operations) are not
 associative.
 That is, `Mix("alpha"); Mix("bet")` is not equivalent to `Mix("alphabet")`.
 This
 eliminates the possibility of collisions; no additional padding or encoding is required.

 Multiple `Mix` operations in a row are equivalent to a single [encoded](#encoding-operations) block
-of associated data.
-The Rocca-S tag of that state, then, should be collision-resistant, in that
-an adversary with a non-negligible advantage of finding two inputs `(A₀, A₁)` such that
-`E(K, N, A₀, ɛ) = E(K, N, A₁, ɛ)` would be able to forge Rocca-S ciphertexts.

-Unlike other operations (which all produce output and therefore replace the state with a derived
+of input to SHA-256.
+Unlike other operations (which all produce output and therefore replace the
-Rocca-S instance), `Mix` does not replace the hasher, allowing sequential `Mix` operations to be
+state with derived output), `Mix` does not replace the hasher, allowing sequential `Mix` operations
-batched, leveraging the full throughput potential of Rocca-S.
+to be batched, leveraging the full throughput potential of SHA-256.

-**N.B.**: Processing more than 2^61 bytes without generating output will result in undefined
+**N.B.**: Processing more than 2^64 bytes without generating output will result in undefined
 behavior.

 ### `Derive`